-First, attempting to build self-esteem involves using rational methods to deal with irrational neurological circuits.
+Second, attempting to build self-esteem involves using rational methods to deal with irrational neurological circuits.
 The emotional unconscious brain is much more powerful than the intellect; it’s a huge mismatch.

 Nick and Holt

 No matter your profession – a surgeon or an athlete – if you are connected with who you are, then you can create the life you want.
-If you are creating a life to fill a hole inside you, it is a major problem.
+If you are creating a life to fill a hole inside you, it becomes a major problem.
 It’s important and rewarding to strive for excellence; it just has nothing to do with decreasing anxiety and frustration.